-So, not only is there a tremendous wealth of manuscripts - far, far more than for any other ancient document - but the gap between the originals and the oldest copy is quite brief.
-Scholars have no problem accepting a thousand-year gap for other ancient documents; after all, no one argues that we can't trust the plays of Sophocles because of the 1400-year gap.
-The fact that the gap for the New Testament is just a couple centuries makes it even more certain that it is reliable:
+Not only is there a tremendous wealth of manuscripts - far more than any other ancient document - but the gap between the originals and the oldest copy is quite short.
+Scholars have no problem accepting a thousand-year gap for other ancient documents.
+The fact that the gap for the New Testament is only a few centuries makes it even more certain that it's reliable: